RichardJActon/xenothesis/content/episode/28_Xenogenesis_Adulthood-Rites_LO_ch5.md

 00:26:30 - Loftus & Coan - The lost in the mall technique  [3]\
 00:27:12 - Elizabeth Loftus Expert testimony & 'Recovered' memory [4]\
 00:28:30 - Eyewitness testimony experiments [5]\
-00:29:30 - "Undergraduate students are untrustworthy" - Michael Glinka 2021 ;(\
+00:29:30 - Undergraduate students are untrustworthy - Michael Glinka 2021 ;(\
-00:30:00 - "Undergraduate students are too WEIRD [6] and its a problem" - Richard Acton 2021\
+00:30:00 - Undergraduate students are too WEIRD [6] and its a problem - Richard Acton 2021\
 00:30:45 - Lilith is not harmless and her infant child noticed\
 00:32:27 - Tino recounts the story of Pheonix\
 00:33:20 - Tino dismises the trading vilages as primitive\